Average Net Worth of Physicians at Retirement -and- Assorted Issues in Retirement Planning for Doctors

 Retire To Something

 Everyone needs to consider what they plan to do in retirement.
 Many doctors find more than a mere calling in medicine.
-Letting go the title of “Doctor” is difficult.
-Finding purpose in retirement, however, is necessary to ensure health and sanity.
+Letting go of the title of “Doctor” is difficult.
+However, finding purpose in retirement is necessary to ensure health and sanity.
 I recently decided on my retirement date, and purpose is a huge concern.
 It will be interesting to see trends in doctor retirement in the next decade, given the industrialization of medicine and the loss of autonomy many doctors face.
 Encore careers are common for doctors.
 Remember that Parkinson’s law applies to retirement as well!
 When doing retirement planning for doctors, I focus on the financial aspects.
 But none of that matters without purpose!

 Large Pre-Tax Accounts

 Many doctors have large 401k or 403b accounts and face huge future tax burdens as Required Minimum Distributions force out this deferred income.
 These 401k Millionaires have the opportunity to do some tax planning during the Tax Planning Window, which may include partial Roth conversions.
 Then, after you retire and before you start social security and RMDs, you have the chance to control your income.
 This Tax Planning Window is the most significant opportunity to own your future tax liability and should not be squandered.

 Other Tax Considerations

 White Coat Investor not infrequently calls retirement planning issues “first world problems.”
 Given his gift for tax efficiency while practicing and running a burgeoning business, I expect he will change his tune when he considers retirement and sees how much he will pay in taxes during his retirement!
 Taxes can be a doctor’s most significant expense while practicing and retiring.
 It pays to be tax efficient.
 After all, every dollar you save is another dollar you can send or give to heirs or charity.
 Aside from partial Roth conversions, there are other tax-efficient withdrawal strategies.
 These include:

-Since the Tax Cut and Jobs Act, most have been using the standard deduction and no longer get tax deductions for our charitable gifts.
+Since the Tax Cut and Jobs Act, most have used the standard deduction and no longer get tax deductions for our charitable gifts.
 Not that a tax deduction is the only reason to give, but if you can find a way to give tax-efficiently, you can give more!
 If you have charitable intent, there are many considerations.
 These include:

 Long-Term Care Insurance

 Since we have all seen the ravages of age, Long-Term Care Insurance is a quandary in the back of our minds.
 While many retired doctors can self-fund long-term care needs, there is a dearth of insurance options if you want to transfer the risk of a sizeable Long-Term Care event.
 Traditional Long-Term Care Insurance suffers from issues of premium increases and future solvency.
 So-called hybrid LTC/Life Insurance policies are becoming more popular but have copious downsides.
 One point I cannot get the insurance industry to understand about these policies is that you are often better off NOT TO USE one once you have it.
 This is because medical expenses are a tax deduction above an AGI floor.
-You can withdraw pre-tax money tax-free if you have a large enough deductible Long-Term Care event.
-So, if your goal is leaving money behind for your heirs, you are better off withdrawing pre-tax money tax-free to pay for healthcare costs, and letting the tax-free death benefit of the policy go to your heirs.
-Or, not having a hybrid policy in the first place!
+You can withdraw pre-tax money tax-free if you have a significant enough deductible Long-Term Care event.
+So, if your goal is leaving money behind for your heirs, you are better off withdrawing pre-tax money tax-free to pay for healthcare costs and letting the tax-free death benefit of the policy go to your heirs.
+Or not having a hybrid policy in the first place!
 Long Term Care considerations are the most intractable problem in retirement planning today.
 They can have truly devastating costs, but insurance is priced to cover non-devastating events.
 Imagine how expensive home insurance would be if we all had small or moderate fires in our house, at least at some point in our lives!
 Insurance is best saved for risk pooling of catastrophic events, which is not how Long-Term Care insurance operates currently.

 Social Security maximization should be something that all doctors are familiar with.
 If you have done well and have a reasonable life span, consider delaying social security to take advantage of delayed retirement credits.
-Social security is, perhaps, the best longevity insurance out there, with inflation adjustment and a government-backed guarantee.
+Perhaps, social security is the best longevity insurance out there, with inflation adjustment and a government-backed guarantee.
 Most doctors should just assume that 85% of their social security will be included with their taxable income, as the brackets for taxation of social security are absurdly low and haven’t been inflation-adjusted since Regan.

 Unwinding from a Bad Financial Advice

 Retirement Planning seems backwards after being in the accumulation mindset.
 Instead of growing your wealth, you need to consider spending some of it down!
 There are additional pitfalls, retirement risks, and traps in retirement that take some planning.
 Many of these issues uniquely affect doctors and other high-income professionals.
-A forward-facing 20-30-year tax plan is often useful to see what your tax bracket “number” will be.
-For instance, if you know that RMDs will expose much of your retirement income to the 25% federal tax bracket in the future, use all your tax bracket below the 24% bracket now!
+A forward-facing 20-30-year tax plan is often helpful to see what your tax bracket “number” will be.
+For instance, if you know that RMDs will expose much of your retirement income to the 25% federal tax bracket in the future, use all your tax brackets below the 24% bracket now!
 A percent or two doesn’t seem like it would make all the much difference, but if you can rescue money from a pre-tax account and convert it into a Roth, all future growth is also tax-free.
 The goal, of course, is not to predict how much you will be paying in taxes even five or ten years from now perfectly.
 Everything can and will change, and many assumptions will be wrong!
 The goal, instead, is to optimize the next 1-3 years, so you set yourself up in the best possible position to roll with the punches as they come, all while efficiently funding retirement.